Scribery/tlog/doc/log_format.md

 ===============

 Tlog logs terminal I/O split into messages of maximum configured size, using single message format.
-The message format is JSON and is described by a [JSON Schema](schema.json) and accompanied by an [Elasticsearch mapping](mapping.json).
+The message format is JSON described by a [JSON Schema](schema.json), and accompanied by an [Elasticsearch mapping](mapping.json).
 It has mostly flat structure with the following
 properties: